AndreWohnsland/CocktailBerry/docs/about.md

 Use the gear icon to get to the option window.
 Within this, you can export data, change settings, make and restore backups or reboot and shutdown the system.

-## The Machine
+## Example Machines

 The base machine consists out of a Raspberry Pi + touchscreen, 5V relays as well as membrane pumps and some cabling.
 MK1 is made with custom design housing out of bent, laser cut and welded stainless steel.
-Mk2 is printed on a 3D printer.
+Mk2 as well as Mk3 is printed on a 3D printer.
 But there may be some other custom builds out there, check out the [official dashboard](https://stats-cocktailberry.streamlit.app/#existing-machines) for more impressions.
 The electronics are hidden in a waterproof housing, the pumps are within the casing.
-See [Hardware](hardware.md) for a detailed list of components.
+See [Hardware](hardware.md) for a detailed example list of components.

 <figure markdown>
   ![Frontview](pictures/Frontview.jpg){width="700"}